kubewarden/rfc/rfc/0020-policy-group.md

 ### Settings validation

-When the policy server starts, it will validate the settings of the group policies as well as the single policies.
+When the policy server starts, it will validate the settings of the policy groups as well as the ordinary policies.
-However, the group policies will have an additional validation step to ensure that the expression is valid and that evaluates to a boolean value.
+However, the policy groups will have an additional validation step to ensure that the expression is valid and evaluates to a boolean value.

 ### Handler

 The handler will respond to the `/validate/<group name>` endpoint.
-There is no need to create a new endpoint for the group policies, and as far as the API is concerned, the group policies will be treated as single policies.
+There is no need to create a new endpoint for the group policies, and as far as the API is concerned, the policy groups will be treated as ordinary policies.

 After the validation step, precompiled policies and group settings will be added to the `EvaluationEnvironment`.
 When a validation request is received, if the policy is a group policy, the `EvaluationEnvironment` performs the following steps: